-Relating to Status Cate gory Value Obligation Reference Notifying suppliers of business opportunities Any You must advertise open tenders electronically on NSW eTendering .
+Relating to Status Category Value Obligation Reference Notifying suppliers of business opportunities ® Any You must advertise open tenders electronically on NSW eTendering .
 Print advertising may be used in exceptional circumstances where electronic advertising will not meet your needs.
-In these cases, eTendering must still also be used to, at a minimum, notify the market about the tender. www.tenders.nsw.gov.au PBD-2019-05 Enforceable Procurement Provisions Ê Any You should provide as much notice as possible of upcoming procurement opportunities.
-Image: Weight of the second & You must provide suppliers with as much notice as possible of upcoming and open procurements.
-SME and Regional Procurement Policy Contracts and prequalification schemes 6 Any Mandated contracts must be used for ICT (PBD-2021-02 Mandated use of ICT Purchasing Framework) and human services procurements .
-PBD-2021-02 Mandated use of ICT Purchasing Framework PBD-2017-04 Procuring Human Services from NGOs 8 Any Procurements using whole-of-government arrangements, e.g. standing offers and prequalification schemes, must use the designated customer contract for those arrangements.
+In these cases, eTendering must still also be used to, at a minimum, notify the market about the tender. www.tenders.nsw.gov.au PBD-2019-05 Enforceable Procurement Provisions Any You should provide as much notice as possible of upcoming procurement opportunities. } Any You must ensure tender periods give respondents reasonable time to effectively price and prepare their submissions or bids.
+A Any You must provide suppliers with as much notice as possible of upcoming and open procurements.
+SME and Regional Procurement Policy Contracts and prequalification schemes @ € ' € Any Mandated contracts must be used for ICT (PBD-2021-02 Mandated use of ICT Purchasing Framework).
+PBD-2021-02 Mandated use of ICT Purchasing Framework 1 Any Procurements using whole-of-government arrangements, e.g. standing offers and prequalification schemes, must use the designated customer contract for those arrangements.

-Relating to Status Cate gory Value Obligation Reference Contracts and prequalification schemes Any Agencies should use standard tender and contract templates with uniform terms and conditions across the agency, to make it easier for potential suppliers to familiarise themselves with contract requirements. Û Any You should use plain English and limit contract length and complexity.
-1 Any You must , wherever feasible, limit the length of tender responses when seeking more than one quote, and minimise tender and contract requirements whenever possible (such as insurance levels or technical requirements).
+Relating to Status Cate egory Value Obligation Reference Contracts and prequalification schemes Any Agencies should use standard tender and contract templates with uniform terms and conditions across the agency, to make it easier for potential suppliers to familiarise themselves with contract requirements.
+Any You should use plain English and limit contract length and complexity. & Any You must , wherever feasible, limit the length of tender responses when seeking more than one quote, and minimise tender and contract requirements whenever possible (such as insurance levels or technical requirements).
 SME and Regional Procurement Policy Any You should apply the Procurement Board's recommended commercial approaches to key contract terms except where individual circumstances and/or value for money considerations require otherwise.
 Commercial Approaches in Contracts Any You should minimise insurances and indemnities imposed on suppliers, with risk allocated to the party best placed to mitigate or manage those risks.
-Any You should identify opportunities to establish prequalification schemes in place of panel contracts and standing offers, so that new suppliers are not locked out of government business opportunities for long periods.
-Any You should review the Motor Vehicle Operational Guidelines , for information on motor vehicles and related goods and services procurement.
-You should ensure motor vehicles are acquired, managed, maintained and disposed of using whole-of- government contracts established for these purposes.
-Any motor vehicle procurement outside of mandated whole of government arrangements must be approved by the agency head.
-Motor Vehicle Operational Guidelines
+Any You should identify opportunities to establish prequalification schemes in place of panel contracts and standing offers, so that new suppliers are not locked out of government business opportunities for long periods. <\$50,000 You should use the minor construction consultancy services standard form for simple consultancy contracts up to \$50,000.
+You should use the construction consultancy services standard form for engagements over \$50,000.
+Any You should use the project management services standard form for construction project management services.

-Key 🙆 Mandatory 🚷 Recommended 🌘 Goods and services 📵 Construction 🚯 ICT 🔮 Human services 🚇 Additional information
+Key 🧶 Mandatory 😵 Recommended 🏾 🍺 Goods and services  📵 Construction 🚯 ICT 🔮 Human services 🔟 Additional information